chains-lab/places-svc/docs/web/docs/CreatePlaceDataAttributes.md

 ### NewCreatePlaceDataAttributes

-`func NewCreatePlaceDataAttributes(cityId string, class string, point Point, locale string, name string, description string, ) *CreatePlaceDataAttributes`
+`func NewCreatePlaceDataAttributes(cityId uuid.UUID, class string, point Point, locale string, name string, description string, ) *CreatePlaceDataAttributes`

 NewCreatePlaceDataAttributes instantiates a new CreatePlaceDataAttributes object This constructor will assign default values to properties that have it defined,